 - Always type the web address directly: Never click a link from an email or unknown source to change your password - always type the website's address into a browser yourself.
 This way you can be sure you’re changing your password on the real website.

 - Beware of phishing attacks: Ignore any emails claiming to be from someone you have an account with and which ask you to follow a link & update your details.
 No reputable website or bank will ever ask you to click a link in an email - these emails will be from criminals who are "phishing" for your details.
-Learn the phishing warning signs here.
+Learn how to spot phishing emails here.

 - Never disclose your password to anyone: You should never send your password by email or tell someone it over the phone; no reputable firm will ever ask you to do this.